 Today I was walking down the hall to the staff bathroom, and I caught a scent on the air that transported me back in time to the early 1970s and the old brick elementary school I attended in northern Maine.
 At once I could clearly see the polished tile floors in that ever-popular industrial grey-green … Continue reading That Smell Reminds Me Of…

-My husband sent me a wonderful quote–not sure why, but probably because he knows I go through phases.
+My husband sent me a wonderful quote--not sure why, but probably because he knows I go through phases.
 First I'll love my work, think it's brilliant, then other days I think it sucks worse than a tornado and want to shred every stinking page.
 My schizophrenic mood swings about my writing are actually pretty common … Continue reading Wisdom for Artists Like Us

 I'm well known amongst my writing brethren for my resistance to writing sex scenes.
-In a writing world that seems to be increasingly graphic, with great attention to–ah–details, I'm still carefully couching intimacy in innuendo and fading to black.
+In a writing world that seems to be increasingly graphic, with great attention to--ah--details, I'm still carefully couching intimacy in innuendo and fading to black.
 And I don't intend to change.
 I know that erotica is selling hand-over-fist, but here's the … Continue reading Smut–or Something Like It